 What Is Linear Communication Model?
 Things You Need To Know About It

-A linear communication model is a one-way model of communication centering on a sender and a receiver.
-The sender sends the info to the receiver, receiving it.
+A linear communication model is a one-way model of communication.
+The model mainly focuses on a sender and a receiver.
+The sender sends the info to the receiver.

 There are several other models of communication.
 The exact number of such models are three-

-This mode of communication has effective results in businesses for sales and marketing purposes.
+These models can improve your sales and marketing output in businesses.
 There are several steps for effective linear communication.
 Here are the specific steps-

 The following article is a detailed study and description of the linear communication model.
 If you have any questions regarding the linear communication model, you may find answers suited to your queries from this article.